localhost369/mask-detection-system/README.md

 <img width="100%" src="static/img/mask-detection-system.gif">

 # Steps for implementing
-1> Clone or Download Zip this repo.
+1. Clone or Download Zip this repo.
-2> Open it in python environment IDE. (my preference is PyCharm) 3> Install all required packages.
+2. Open it in python environment IDE. (my preference is PyCharm)
+3. Install all required packages.
-4> Hit run button (run the project).
+4. Hit run button (run the project).
 <h1 style="text-align:center;">Boom You'r ready to serve</h1>

+### :heart: Found this project useful?

+If you found this project useful, then please consider giving it a :star: on Github and share live demo **(link is https://mask-detection-system.web.app/ )** with your friends via social media.